triton-inference-server/tutorials/Feature_Guide/Speculative_Decoding/TRT-LLM/README.md

 > **Important:** MEDUSA is **not supported** in the modern LLM API / PyTorch backend.
 It only works with the legacy TRT engine backend.
 >
-> For new deployments, we recommend using [EAGLE 3](#eagle-3) instead, which is fully supported on the LLM API / PyTorch backend and achieves higher draft accuracy.
+> For new deployments, we recommend using [EAGLE-3](#eagle-3) instead, which is fully supported on the LLM API / PyTorch backend and achieves higher draft accuracy.
 >
 > If you specifically need MEDUSA with the TRT engine backend, refer to the [engine backend archive](https://github.com/triton-inference-server/tensorrtllm_backend/blob/main/docs/README-engine-backend-archive.md) for the legacy instructions.

 ## Draft Model-Based Speculative Decoding

 Draft Model-Based Speculative Decoding ([paper](https://arxiv.org/pdf/2302.01318)) is another approach to accelerate LLM inference that uses a smaller, faster LLM as a draft model to predict multiple tokens ahead.
-This approach is distinct from EAGLE 3 and is supported in the modern LLM API / PyTorch backend.
-Here are the key differences compared to EAGLE 3:
+This approach is distinct from EAGLE-3 and is supported in the modern LLM API / PyTorch backend.
+Here are the key differences compared to EAGLE-3:

  - Draft Generation: it uses a separate, independent LLM as a draft model to predict multiple tokens ahead.
-This contrasts with EAGLE 3's feature-level extrapolation using a lightweight draft head embedded into the target model.
+This contrasts with EAGLE-3's feature-level extrapolation using a lightweight draft head embedded into the target model.

- - Verification Process: it employs a chain-like (linear) structure for draft generation and verification, unlike EAGLE 3 which uses tree-based attention mechanisms.
+ - Verification Process: it employs a chain-like (linear) structure for draft generation and verification, unlike EAGLE-3 which uses tree-based attention mechanisms.

- - Consistency: it maintains distribution consistency with the target LLM in both greedy and non-greedy settings, similar to EAGLE 3.
+ - Consistency: it maintains distribution consistency with the target LLM in both greedy and non-greedy settings, similar to EAGLE-3.

- - Efficiency: While effective, it is generally slower than EAGLE 3.
+ - Efficiency: While effective, it is generally slower than EAGLE-3.

  - Implementation: it requires a separate draft model that shares the same tokenizer as the target model.
 The draft model can be any HuggingFace-compatible LLM.

-To use Draft Model-Based Speculative Decoding with Triton via the LLM API, follow the same container setup and model repository preparation steps as in the [EAGLE 3](#eagle-3) section above, but configure `model.yaml` as follows:
+To use Draft Model-Based Speculative Decoding with Triton via the LLM API, follow the same container setup and model repository preparation steps as in the [EAGLE-3](#eagle-3) section above, but configure `model.yaml` as follows:

 ```yaml
 model: meta-llama/Llama-3.1-8B-Instruct